 - Do you need preventative medicine, in case of malaria?

-Dengue fever is the most common mosquito borne disease in Thailand.
+Dengue fever is the most common mosquito-borne disease in Thailand.
 Most people in Thailand (myself included) know of people who have had dengue fever.
-Personally I know of perhaps 40 or 5 friends who have been admitted to hospital with dengue fever.
-Yet, I have lived in Thailand almost 20 years and so far as I know I have never had dengue fever.
+Personally, I know of perhaps 40 or 5 friends who have been admitted to the hospital with dengue fever.
+Yet, I have lived in Thailand for almost 20 years, and so far as I know, I have never had dengue fever.

-There are 4 recognized serotypes/strains of dengue fever, (DENV-1, DENV-2, DENV-3 and DENV-4), infection and recovery from one serotype is said to make you immune to that serotype in future, but a secondary infection with a different serotype can lead to the development of the more serious Dengue Hemorrhagic Fever.
+There are 4 recognized serotypes/strains of dengue fever (DENV-1, DENV-2, DENV-3, and DENV-4); infection and recovery from one serotype is said to make you immune to that serotype in the future, but secondary infection with a different serotype can lead to the development of the more serious Dengue Hemorrhagic Fever.